I-Halder/I-Halder.github.io/_pages/about.md

   - /about.html
 ---

-Indranil Halder currently holds an associate researcher position at Harvard University.
+Indranil Halder currently holds a research associate position at Harvard University.
 Earlier, he was the Quantum Initiative Fellow at the Center for the Fundamental Laws of Nature.

 ## Research interest: Theoretical high energy physics